zeerd/dlt-viewer-android/README.md

 ## Build (Android Studio)

 Nothing to say about this.
-Just follow the hits of android studio itself.
+Just follow the hints of android studio itself.

 ## Build (Linux Terminal)